Resources for Geofiction

 Resources for Geofiction: Hobby Stores

 Yet another resource is a store that caters to hobbyists.
-Online look at, Crochet Hat Pattern sites (such as this one!) are also terrific resources.
+Online have a look at, RC ARF sites (such as this one!) are also terrific resources.
 Typically you can find resources that will help, even if you think they wouldn't.
 For example, even if you are not making a project for a role-playing game, handbooks for Dungeons and Dragons can be incredibly useful in creating your universe because of the guidance they offer.

 << Previous Realistic Geofiction | Back to Geofiction | Next >> Role-Playing Geofiction Games